-A more general example of the power of IOs is provided by the United Nations General Assembly and its ability to request an advisory opinion from the ICJ.
+Consider the example of the United Nations General Assembly and its ability to request an advisory opinion from the ICJ.
 This allows the General Assembly to investigate legal questions and nudge international law forward in a way that serves the interests of the international community.
-This is what the Assembly did in the Western Sahara Case.141 The non-consensual aspects of this power are evident in the Israeli-Wall case.142
+This is what the Assembly did in the Western Sahara Case.
+The non-consensual aspects of this power are evident in the Israeli-Wall case.